 Investors are interested in collaborating with a strong and motivated team.
 Make sure you play to your strengths and showcase them as effectively as possible.

-A lot of startups fail to attain good funding due to poor management and a weak team.
-Sometimes it so happens that even a team full of skillful members fails due to poor team dynamics.
+Many startups fail to attain good funding due to poor management and a weak team.
+Sometimes it so happens that even a team of skillful individuals fails due to poor team dynamics.

 The key is to hire professionals who have a knack for startups and add to the dynamics of the team.
 Look for people who are not only skilled and experienced but also have great communication.